KhurtSC/Labs/Phishing-Analysis/01/README.md

 ### Phase 4: Network Traffic Review

-Looking at AnyRun's HTTP/DNS activity for the sample, I saw outbound connections toward hosts geolocated in the United States and the Netherlands.
-I'm intentionally leaving the specific IPs and domains out of the IOC list below: the DNS resolutions looked clean and nothing in the request/response content pointed to an active C2 channel, so I didn't consider them confirmed indicators for this writeup.
+AnyRun recorded outbound connections to hosts in the United States and the Netherlands, but DNS resolutions were clean and the request/response content showed no active C2 activity.
+These are likely sandbox or OS telemetry noise common in AsyncRAT detonations, so they were excluded from the IOC list as unconfirmed indicators.

-I'd also flag this part as likely out of scope for the alert itself.
-None of the playbook questions for SOC282 ask for C2 infrastructure, only delivery status, attachment verdict, and true/false positive, so this traffic wasn't needed to close the case.
-AsyncRAT samples in sandboxes can also generate background connections that are just sandbox or OS telemetry noise rather than real C2, and without any malicious content in the requests/responses, I'd rather not report those IPs as confirmed indicators.

 ## Playbook & Alert Answers